-This blog is part of the research output for my PhD which looks at the regeneration of Deptford and how people, who have been living and/or been involved in community work here for some time, experience these changes.
+This blog is part of the research output for my PhD in Visual Sociology (at Goldsmiths) which looks at the regeneration of Deptford and how people, who have been living and/or been involved in community work here for some time, experience these changes.
 The regeneration of Deptford is part of the whole reconfiguration of London (and other national and international cities) that seeks to transform cities into spaces for the wealthy who can afford to live in the luxury residencies that are being erected all over the city.
 The destruction of council housing, the breaking up of communities, and the loss of green and community spaces goes hand in hand with austerity measures, welfare cuts and the vilification of poor people in the media.
 These measures, together with increasing levels of plutocratic capital flowing through London, have resulted in the production of spatial and social inequalities akin to Victorian times.
-Homelessness, overcrowding, poor quality housing and unaffordable rents (as well as a rise in social isolation, mental health issues, an increased use of foodbanks, and many other issues) are part of the every-day life experience of the most marginalised.
-However, with extortionate property prices and many redevelopments and eviction notices pending, many others, who in the past might have had a more secure future, now live in a constant state of anxiety: Is our block on the cards for demolition?
+Homelessness, overcrowding, poor quality housing and unaffordable rents, as well as a rise in social isolation, mental health issues, an increased use of foodbanks, and many other issues, are part of the every-day life experience of the most marginalised.
+However, with extortionate property prices and many redevelopments and eviction notices pending, many others, including myself, who in the past might have had a more secure future, now also live in a constant state of anxiety: Is our block on the cards for demolition?
 Is my landlord increasing the rent to market value?
 When will the letter arrive that announces the demolition date of my home?
 Will I get like for like?
 How much longer can I afford to live in Deptford?
 Will I be able to live near my community networks?
 How do I explain to my grandson that there’s no point in refurbishing his bedroom?

 If you have any questions about this research, please contact me on: Anita.Strasser@gold.ac.uk